-At Advanced Family Dental, Dr. Matheson and his team encourage patients to visit every six months for a comprehensive dental exam and thorough cleaning.
+At Advanced Family Dental, Dr. Matheson, Dr. Plaza, Dr. Lazaroff, and their team encourage patients to visit every six months for a comprehensive dental exam and thorough cleaning.
 Regular checkups are essential for the best possible oral health.
 For patients with specialized treatment needs, dental visits may be scheduled more frequently as needed.

 Long-Term Dental Hygiene

-Regularly scheduled visits to Advanced Family Dental are fundamental for good dental health, preventing gum disease and keeping your smile healthy for life.
+Regularly scheduled visits to a Lakewood dentist at Advanced Family Dental are fundamental for good dental health, preventing gum disease, and keeping your smile healthy for life.
 But to enjoy a lifetime of healthy teeth and gums, patients need to practice quality at-home oral care that includes:

 - Brushing twice daily.
 The American Dental Association recommends brushing twice a day – once in the morning and again at night – for at least two minutes each time you brush.
 If possible, brushing after every meal can further prevent the development of dental decay and disease.

 - Flossing daily.
 In some ways, flossing actually does more to help protect the long-term health of your teeth than brushing.
 That’s because flossing removes food and bacteria from areas of the mouth your toothbrush cannot reach – between your teeth and below the gum line.
 Despite the important role flossing plays in protecting long-term oral health, studies have found that only 40 percent of Americans floss daily.